This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

 vRigger requires the Microsoft Windows operating system.
 If you want to run vRigger on a Macintosh computer, you will need to install the Windows operating system on your Mac.
-This can be done various ways, including using a program named Parallels.
-You can then run any Windows program on your Mac.
+This can be done in various ways, including using the Parallels and (maybe) Wine software.
+These programs allow you to run Windows programs on your Mac.

 The instructions on this page provide general instructions on installing Parallels and vRigger on your Mac.
-Installing Parallels and Windows isn't overly complex, but it isn't easy.
 For additional assistance, please visit the Parallels support page.

 Purchase Parallels from Parallels.com.
 This is the software that lets your Mac computer run both the Windows and Macintosh operating systems (there are other programs that do this, too).
 If you need help with the Parallels software, please visit their Parallels support page.